kenmartey/vehicle-registration-ledger/README.md

 ![StateDiagram](https://user-images.githubusercontent.com/99918492/175080590-e87c34fa-a544-43ce-a5d2-80396ca2c1d2.png)

-# Transistion Descriptions
+# Transition Descriptions
-  TO-DO
+  The following transition actions change the state of the state machine.
+These include:
+  - Buying a vehicle
+  - Registering a vehicle
+  - Selling a vehicle
+  - Destroying a vehicle (accident, loss & theft)
+  - Expiry of a registered vehicle

 # State Data Descriptions
-  TO-DO
+The transition changes has the following effect on the state.
+There are 4 states:
+- No vehicle
+_This state has no data, it is also the return state for destroyed vehicles_
+- Unregistered/no plate
+_The state change occurs when a person purchases a vehicle.
+It is also the return state for when a plate expires_
+- Registered/plated
+_This state occurs when either a vehicle is registered or when a vehicle has been purchased and the previously unregistered plate is assigned to it._
+- Plate without a vehicle
+_This state is when a plated vehicle is sold to a 3rd party such as a dealer.
+At this point the vehicle is unregistered._

 # Role Descriptions
 Lead Programmer: K. Anyinatoe
-Documentation Lead: N. Harley
+Documentation: N. Harley
 State Diagram & Assistance: K. Ashra & A. AjitpalSingh Bal
+_Group collaboration occured in each area._

 # Application Screenshot